-“Channel is important but having a fast-initial contact with a lead is even more critical.
-If you can contact someone within 30 minutes; you will dramatically improve conversion,” said Lebo.
+“Channel is important, but having fast-initial contact with a lead is even more critical.
+If you can contact someone within 30 minutes, you will dramatically improve conversion,” said Lebo.
 “That requires 24/7 availability.
 Why is speed so important?
-When you don’t follow-up quickly, prospects start to lose interest, seek out your competition, and feel unappreciated by you.”
+When you don’t follow up quickly, prospects start to lose interest, seek out your competition, and feel unappreciated by you.”

-Most marketing is dependent on a series of micro-yesses that lead up to the big yes (the buy).
-If someone gives your brand one of those yesses and you don’t immediately start the process to garnering another yes, you have the potential to lose steam towards the final yes.
+Most marketing depends on a series of micro-yesses that lead up to the big yes (the buy).
+If someone gives your brand one of those yeses and you don’t immediately start the process of garnering another yes, you have the potential to lose steam toward the final yes.

 - Lose interest or leave their device